The Omaha Convention and Visitors Bureau wants to hear what places are most popular with residents and tourists.

-County Commissioners are scheduled to vote on the 2012-13 budget later this month.
+Douglas County Commissioners are set to vote July 10 on the new fiscal year budget.